SaaS & B2B software

 Billing and entitlements

-Logic for paid features, plan downgrades, trial abuse, seat-count enforcement.
+Paid-feature logic, plan downgrades, trial abuse, seat-count enforcement.

 Admin and operator surfaces